 When you travel to Israel, you will probably eat the famous Israel food hummus several times throughout your trip!
 Although almost every cuisine in the Middle East claims hummus as its own, Israel originally adopted hummus as its unofficial national dish because it suited Jewish kashrut laws (religious rules that deal with eating and food preparation).
 Once you try the Israeli hummus, you will realize it’s way better than the one you ever bought in a supermarket.

 The hummus workshop including dinner is a really great and social experience and one of my favorite Tel Aviv food tours I did.
-Click on the link for more info.

 For the ones who still don’t know what I’m talking about: Hummus is a vegan and healthy dish made out of mashed chickpea.
 Chickpeas are very healthy because of the rich source of vitamins, minerals and fibre.
 Because of the complex carbohydrates it makes you feel satisfied and full.